jahidmomin/testng-selenium-starter/README.md

-# Web Automation Test Suite
+# Web Automation Test Suite Starter - Download & Start Building Test Suites.

 This project serves as a starter template for web automation testing using **Selenium WebDriver**, **TestNG**, and **JaCoCo** for code coverage analysis.
 It provides a foundational setup for writing and managing automated tests for web applications.